gar1t/gage-save/tests/cmd-main.md

       -h, --help  Show this message and exit.
     ⤶
     Commands:
-      check            Show and validate settings.
+      associate        Associate a run with a project directory. check            Show and validate settings.
       delete, rm       Delete runs.
       help             Show help for a topic.